Gezang/Chess-in-Java/README.md

-# University-work

-This repository contains different projects made in University courses
+# Chess Built in Java